-In tropical countries, cheap do it yourself solar, can provide access to abundance of hot water, to eliminate, disease, better hygiene, and overall, better lifestyle.
+In tropical countries, cheap do it yourself solar, can provide access to abundance of hot water, to eliminate, disease, maintain a better hygiene, and overall, better lifestyle.

 Since its already hot to very hot, heat loss of conduction is a minor problem, if enough area is present to collect solar energy.
 “Cheap Sheet Solar” was innovated by Stefan Nyström 2017, and can let anyone reap the benefit of low cost energy abundance.